TheHebi/note-taker/README.md

 ![initial load](./images/initial-load.png)

-Clcik on the Get Started button and you will be redirected to the notes page.
+Click on the Get Started button and you will be redirected to the notes page.
 Here you can input text into the notes field.
 After you're finished writing a note, click on the floppy disk iscon to save the note to the notes database.

 ![demo note](./images/demo-note.png)